TeskaLabs/asab-iris/qa.md

 ## Instructions

 1) Configure proper SMTP server for a test
-2) Replace `foo@example.com` by the valid email address that you have an access into
+2) Replace `foo@example.com` by the valid email address that you have access into

 ## TSM001: Send an email using Markdown template